cosmos/sdk-tutorials/b9lab-content/2-what-is-cosmos/03-cosmos-ecosystem.md

 The [Inter-Blockchain Communication (IBC) protocol](https://ibcprotocol.org/) is the basis for **interoperability** in Cosmos.
 It leverages Tendermint's instant finality to allow for the transfer of value, for example tokens, and communication between heterogeneous chains.
 Blockchains with different applications and architecture specifications become interoperable whether or not they share a validator set.

 Without IBC, the interoperability of heterogeneous chains is difficult to achieve because they may implement the consensus, networking, and application layers in different ways.
-As soon as a blockchain is compatible with IBC, it becomes interoperable with others.
+As soon as a blockchain is compatible with IBC, it becomes interoperable with the Cosmos ecosystem.

 *With these chain-to-chain connections now possible, how can we create a network of blockchains?*